 - Tag seven people

 And here’s my snippet!
-(For reference, Scott is a supervillain with ice powers named Hypothermia, and Saber is a superhero, Scott’s archnemesis.)
+(For reference, Scott is a supervillain with ice powers named Hypothermia, and Reflex is a superhero, Scott’s archnemesis.)

 Scott studied the three people standing on his porch.
 He sighed and held open the door.
 “Okay.
 Come on in.”